How to leave Montana residency?

 Step 2: Sever ties with Montana

-After establishing your new domicile, it’s crucial to cut all significant ties with Montana.
-This will help ensure that the state no longer considers you a resident for tax purposes.
+After establishing your new domicile, it is important to cut all significant ties with Montana.
+This helps reduce the risk that the state continues to consider you a resident for tax purposes.

 Here are the steps you should take to sever these ties: